-Pursuant to the State Environmental Quality Review Act (SEQRA) and its implementing regulations, New York City has established rules for its City Environmental Quality Review (CEQR).
+Pursuant to SEQRA and its implementing regulations, New York City has established rules for CEQR.
 The environmental review provides a means for decision-makers to systematically consider environmental effects along with other aspects of project planning and design, to evaluate reasonable alternatives, and to identify and, when practicable, mitigate significant adverse environmental effects.